 In this work, we restrict ourselves to \textit{bounded-length, turn-based Dec-POMDPs}.
 Formally, we assume that $G$ reaches a terminal state after at most $t_{max}$ steps, and that only a single agent acts at each state $s$ (other agents have a null action).
 See Section \ref{sec:turn_based} for a discussion of turn-based vs. simultaneous-action environments.

 \textbf{Deep MARL} has been successfully applied in many Dec-POMDP settings~\citep{mackrl,foerster2019bayesian}.
-The specific OBL algorithm to be introduced later uses Recurrent Replay Distributed Deep Q-Network (R2D2)~\citep{r2d2} as backbone.
-In Q-learning~\citep{dqn} the agent learns to predict the expected total return for each action given AOH, $Q(\tau^{i}_{t}, a) = E_{\tau \sim P(\tau | \tau^{i})} R_{t}(\tau)$. $R_{t}(\tau) = \sum_{t'=t}^{\infty} \gamma^{(t' - t)} r_{t'}$ is the forward looking return from time $t$ where $r_{t'}$ is reward at step $t'$ with $a_t = a$ and $a_{t'} = \argmax_{a'} Q(\tau_{t'}, a')$ for $t' > t$ and $\gamma$ is an optional discount factor.
+The specific OBL algorithm introduced later uses Recurrent Replay Distributed Deep Q-Networks (R2D2)~\citep{r2d2} as its backbone.
+In deep Q-learning~\citep{dqn} the agent learns to predict the expected total return for each action given the AOH, $Q(\tau^{i}_{t}, a) = E_{\tau \sim P(\tau | \tau^{i})} R_{t}(\tau)$. $R_{t}(\tau) = \sum_{t'=t}^{\infty} \gamma^{(t' - t)} r_{t'}$ is the forward looking return from time $t$ where $r_{t'}$ is reward at step $t'$ with $a_t = a$ and $a_{t'} = \argmax_{a'} Q(\tau_{t'}, a')$ for $t' > t$ and $\gamma$ is an optional discount factor.
 The state-of-the-art R2D2 algorithm incorporates many modern best practices such as double-DQN~\citep{double-dqn}, dueling network architecture~\citep{dueling-dqn}, prioritized experience replay~\citep{prioritized-replay}, distributed training setup with parallel running environments~\citep{apex} and recurrent neural network for handling partial observability.

 The straightforward way to apply deep Q-learning to Dec-POMDP settings is Independent Q-Learning (IQL)~\citep{tan93multi} where each agent treats other agents as part of the environment and learns an independent estimate of the expected return without taking other agents' actions into account in the bootstrap process.
 Many methods~\citep{vdn, qmix} have been proposed to learn joint Q-functions to take advantage of the centralized training and decentralized control structure in Dec-POMDPs.
-In this work, however, we use the IQL setup with shared neural network weights $\bm{\theta}$ for simplicity and note that improvements on the RL algorithm used are orthogonal to our contribution.
+In this work, however, we use the IQL setup with shared neural network weights $\bm{\theta}$ for simplicity and note that any potential improvements to the RL algorithm used are orthogonal to our contribution.